ebenco7/ebenco7/README.md

 - 👋 Hi, I’m @ebenco7
-- 👀 I’m interested in collaboration
-- 🌱 I’m currently learning CSS and Javascript
+- 🌱 I’m a frontend developer
 - 💞️ I’m looking to collaborate on Web development
-- 📫 Reach me through my tweeter handle @Ebenco7
+- 📫 Reach me through my X handle @Ebenco7

 <!---
 ebenco7/ebenco7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.